Ian Paice: Equipment

-Today Ian uses Pearl drumkits as his main performing drums, incorporating Paiste cymbals, Remo drumheads and Pro-Mark drumsticks.
+Today Paice uses Pearl drumkits as his main performing drums, incorporating Paiste cymbals, Remo drumheads and Pro-Mark drumsticks.
 He used Ludwig kits during the seventies and early eighties in remarkable large sizes: 26" Bass drum, 16" Tom, an 18 & 20" floor tom and 14 x 6.5" Supraphonic snare which was a blueprint for his signature snare from Pearl.
 In 1982 he switched companies, because Ludwig's development stalled and he got a better deal from Pearl.
 He also prefers a single bass drum set-up, both live and in the studio.
 Pearl Drums produce his signature snare drum.

 He has also released a solo DVD which is aimed at both drummers and music fans in general.

 Influences and style

 Paice's early influences include jazz and rock drummers such as Gene Krupa, Buddy Rich, Bobby Elliott, Ringo Starr and Charles Connor, and later he was inspired by Carmine Appice, Ginger Baker and Mitch Mitchell.

 He is primarily left-handed with a left-handed drum-kit set-up and uses the matched-grip approach.
 He is well known for his extremely fast and smooth single and double-stroke rolls as well as single bass pedal speed.
 He did however perform once with a double-bass setup on the title track of the Fireball album and was performed live occasionally.
-He is also known for perfecting the one-handed roll as demonstrated on a Drummers World video.
+He is also known for perfecting the one-handed roll as demonstrated on a Drummerworld video.